himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 After that, I was able to unplug the external drive, and store it in a safe location, until I need to backup data to it again.

 ### Summary
+I am happy with this solution for now.
+It allows me to leverage ZFS a bit more, and become more familiar with it.
+The biggest issue I will likely face is space on the external drive.
+Luckily, ZFS makes it easy to delete old snapshots.
+In the future, I might also consider using an online backup solution like [Tarsnap](https://www.tarsnap.com/), but I need to find a cost-effective one first.
+I'll be sure to update as I continue to expand my backup solution.